-Anybody else leave Thanksgiving dinner with a grumbling food baby at the pit of their stomach?
+Does anybody else leave your holiday dinner with a grumbling food baby at the pit of their stomach?

-There are certain flavour rituals that have become so ingrained in our Thanksgiving traditions that to go without them seems unthinkable.
-Thanksgiving sides are just as important as the turkey or the pumpkin pie.
+There are certain flavour rituals that have become so ingrained in our holiday traditions that to go without them seems unthinkable.
+Holiday sides are just as important as the turkey or the pumpkin pie.
 However, leaving the dinner table feeling so full that you wished you’d changed into sweatpants before you even started might be saying something.
-All I’m saying is, wouldn’t it be amazing if we could still stuff our faces on Thanksgiving without feeling like we’re about to explode afterwards?
+All I’m saying is, wouldn’t it be amazing if we could still stuff our faces without feeling like we’re about to explode afterwards?

 We tend to focus on everything that we’re eating during the holidays, but lest we forget all of the sugary beverages we consume that contribute to our pants getting a little tighter during the cold months.
 Again, you don’t need to cut it out, but seeking out a cocktail recipe that’s a little less sweet will slightly reduce your calorie intake (and avoid a headache in the morning).
 Keep it classy with this Rosemary Rosé Sangria.

 Similar to your appetizer, you don’t want the soup to fill everyone up before the turkey is served.
 Thus, try to avoid recipes that use sour cream or creme fraiche, and stick to recipes that use lighter vegetables as their base, like this pear and leek soup You’ll still be enjoying the winter flavours that you love, but without the belly ache.